Gearbox-protocol/dev-docs-old/docs/documentation/credit/open.md

 ## Degen mode

 Degen mode is designed for testing and iterations.
-If `degen mode` is enables, only accounts which have `Degen Gearbox NFT` could open credit account.
+If `degen mode` is enabled, only accounts which have `Degen Gearbox NFT` could open credit account.
 Furthermore, it's allowed to open such credit account only once, so, it account would be closed or liquidated, user can't open a new one.